CollectionBuilder/cb-docs/docs/software/ruby_mac.md

 - Now let's set that version as your global Ruby version by entering `rbenv global 3.0.1` into the terminal prompt and pressing "Enter".
 - Finally, we're going to rehash, just to be safe: copy and paste the command `rbenv rehash` into your prompt and pressing "Enter".
 - Now let's see if that worked:
-    - Quit your terminal by right clicking (`Control (^) + click`) the terminal's icon in your applications menu, and selecting `Quit` from the options that appear.
+    - Quit your terminal by right clicking ("Control (^) + click") the terminal's icon in your applications menu, and selecting `Quit` from the options that appear.
-    - Then reopen your terminal by clicking `Command (⌘) + Spacebar`, typing `terminal` into the spotlight box that appears, and pressing "Enter".
+    - Then reopen your terminal by clicking "Command (⌘) + Spacebar", typing `terminal` into the spotlight box that appears, and pressing "Enter".
     - Type `ruby -v` into the terminal prompt, and press "Enter".
     - If your terminal indicates that you have Ruby 2.7.0 or higher installed, you've done it!